HTTP5214-Winter2023/TimeKeeper/standup-logs/Standup-MaryLouiseAnhanceAbrena.md

 Here's a list of stuff that's blocking me from moving ahead with my work:
 - how to make sure that the stoptimer is not shown when there is no running timer

+## March 29th

+Last time,  our team did the usability testing for our app.

+Today, we're going over the usability testing and start working on what is needed to be updated based on the testing.

+Here's a list of stuff that's blocking me from moving ahead with my work:
+- No blockers for this week as we focused on the usability testing for now